-from chill coma 3.65 min (or 33%) more slowly than sham-injected flies, whereas those injected with the highest dose $(10^{-6} \text{ mol } 1^{-1})$ recovered 1.94 min (or 20%) faster than sham-injected flies, on average.
-Flies injected with CAPA peptide 30 min into the cold stress period recovered more quickly than those injected 2 h into the cold stress period (F=51.6, P<0.001), regardless of the dose applied, but the same trend was observed in sham and even control flies (that received no injection), indicating that this effect of timing is likely an artefact and that the timing of CAPA injection has little effect on CCRT (Fig. 1, insert).
+The effects of CAPA injection during a short (3 h) chilling stress on chill coma recovery time (CCRT) were strongly dose-dependent (Figure 1), and sham injected flies recovered from chill coma slightly later than those given no injection (Two-way ANOVA: F=123.4, P<0.001).
+Flies injected with the lowest dose of CAPA peptide (10^{-15} M) recovered from chill coma 3.65 min (or 33%) more slowly than sham injected flies, while those injected with the highest dose (10^{-6} M) recovered 1.94 min (or 20%) faster than sham injected flies, on average.
+Flies injected with CAPA peptide 30 min into the cold stress recovered more quickly than those injected 2 h into the cold stress (F=51.6, P<0.001), regardless of the dose applied, but the same trend was observed in sham and even control flies (that received no injection), indicating that this effect of timing is likely an artefact and that the timing of CAPA injection has little effect on CCRT (Figure 1 insert).
 The dose of CAPA applied and the timing of injection did, however, significantly interact to impact CCRT (two-way ANOVA: F=2.4, P=0.042).
-This modest interaction appears to be driven by a somewhat larger effect of early injection on flies given the highest dose $(10^{-6} \text{ mol } 1^{-1})$ of CAPA (Fig. 1).
+This modest interaction appears to be driven by a somewhat larger effect of early injection on flies given the highest dose (10^{-6} M) of CAPA (Figure 1).